 ◌ Phase in process

 ● Phase has been completed

-During the planning phase, SCE looks at the best options for reducing the minutes of service interruption experienced by customers, based upon 2020 weather conditions.
-Most projects will involve the installation of insulated wires to be able to safely raise windspeed thresholds for PSPS events.
-Other upgrades might include switching customers to other (often underground) circuits, segmenting circuits so fewer customers are affected during an outage, adding weather stations to gain more localized weather information, reviewing the latest ground conditions such as recent burn scars to assess wildfire threat and the need for PSPS, or a combination of these measures.
+During the planning phase, SCE looks at the best grid hardening options for reducing the minutes of service interruption experienced by customers.
+Most projects will involve the installation of insulated wire to be able to safely raise windspeed thresholds for PSPS events.
+Other upgrades might include the installation of devices that enable switching customers to other circuits, segmenting circuits, so fewer customers are affected during an outage, and adding weather stations to gain more localized weather information.
+There is also a thorough review of the latest ground conditions, such as recent burn scars, to assess the wildfire threat and the need for PSPS, or a combination of these measures.

-Once the scope of work is known, SCE can determine whether permitting is required.
-Most projects require at least one permit, typically from a city, county or Caltrans for road closures and crane permits.
-Additional permit requirements depend on the location of the project and may include state and federal lands permits, environmental clearances, private property easements, Federal Aviation Administration approvals or railroad rights-of-way permits.
+Once the scope of work is established, SCE can determine whether permitting is required.
+Most projects require at least one permit, typically from a city, county, or Caltrans, for road closures and crane permits.
+Additional permit requirements depend on the project's location.
+They may include state and federal land permits, environmental clearances, private property easements, Federal Aviation Administration approvals, or railroad rights-of-way permits.
 Permit approval may take as little as two months, or the process may be significantly longer.

-Construction can begin once all permits are received.
-In most cases, this work will require an outage; if an outage is needed, we will notify customers in advance.
-Construction work may be rescheduled or delayed for a variety of reasons, including the need for crews to focus on emergency repairs, outage restrictions during heat storms and the discovery of endangered species or historical artifacts onsite.
+Construction can begin once all the required permits are received and the work can be scheduled.
+In most cases, this work will require an outage; we will notify customers in advance if an outage is needed.
+Construction work may be rescheduled or delayed for a variety of reasons, including the need for crews to focus on emergency repairs, outage restrictions during heat storms, and the discovery of endangered species or historical artifacts on-site.